 Asthma is characterized by airway inflammation with an abnormal accumulation of inflammatory mediators in response to various stimuli.
 Acutely, this accumulation leads to a reversible reduction of airway diameter caused by smooth muscle contraction, vascular congestion, bronchial wall edema, and thickened secretions.

 Chronic asthma can lead to airway remodeling, with subepithelial collagen deposition and increased airway resistance that manifests as a progressive decline in forced expiratory volume in 1 second (FEV1) measurements.
-After airway remodeling has occurred, the pathologic changes ...
+After airway remodeling has ...